JustinSo1/FastUpload/README.md

-# EzUpload - A quick way to upload images to Google Photos :framed_picture:
+# FastUpload - A quick way to upload images to Google Photos :framed_picture:

 Google Chrome extension that creates a context menu option that uploads the clicked image to your Google Photos